The debate on evolution vs. creationism by

 6) “If the Big Bang Theory is true and taught as science along with evolution, why do the laws of thermodynamics debunk said theories?”

 They don't debunk the Big Bang Theory.
-At the start of the big bang, the entire universe was so small that the laws of quantum mechanics applied.
 The laws of thermodynamics do not necessarily apply to components within a large system.

 The person who asked the question appears to believe that the Universe must have had a Creator.

 William Paley wrote a book in 1802 CE that discussed what is now called the "watchmaker argument."
 He wrote: